-When it comes to the world of coffee pod machines, it’s widely accepted in coffee brewing circles that Nespresso make some of the best brewers around.
-Their OriginalLine has become a popular favorite with coffee drinkers and many have dumped their Keurig coffee brewers in favor of the Nespresso alternative.
+When it comes to the world of coffee pod machines, it’s widely accepted in coffee brewing circles that Nespresso makes some of the best brewers around.
+Their OriginalLine has become a popular favorite with coffee drinkers, and many have dumped their Keurig coffee brewers in favor of the Nespresso alternative.

 Let’s dig a little deeper and look at the key differences between the two coffee machines.

 Comparison: VertuoLine and the OriginalLine

 |Brief Overview||The OriginalLine coffee pod machine utilizes 19-bar of steam pressure just like a regular espresso machine.
 The brewed coffee is considerably hotter compared to the VertuoLine, and the cost per coffee capsule is cheaper.||The newer VertuoLine coffee machines use different technology to brew each capsule which has its flaws.
 This machine can serve larger amounts of coffee, and the Crema is considerably thicker and more creamy.|

 |Pod Extraction Pressure||Up to 19-bars of pressure via a pump||Centrifusion technology that spins the coffee pod|

 |Brews Espresso and Lungo||Yes||Yes|

 |Extraction Temperature||Higher Temperature||Struggles To Keep Adequate Temperature|